TanukiMCP/tellurideskihotels.com/MASTER_ARTICLE_GENERATION_PROMPT.md

 1. Answers the reader's search intent completely
 2. Ranks highly in search engines
 3. Converts readers into hotel guests
-4. Establishes TellurideSki Hotels as the authority on Telluride
+4. Establishes Telluride Insider as the authority on Telluride

 ---